citrix/workspace-linux-oem-guide/docs/customize.md

 StoreFront sites use the HTTPS protocol.
 This is non-configurable.

-Citrix Receiver recognizes a certificate as being from the correct certificate authority if a root certificate is installed in the `$ICAROOT/keystore/cacerts` directory and `$ICAROOT/keystore/intcerts` contains any intermediate certificates that are not provided by the server.
+Citrix Workspace app recognizes a certificate as being from the correct certificate authority if a root certificate is installed in the `$ICAROOT/keystore/cacerts` directory and `$ICAROOT/keystore/intcerts` contains any intermediate certificates that are not provided by the server.

 To use SSL or TLS, you need a root certificate on the user device that can verify the signature of the Certificate Authority on the server certificate.
-By default, Receiver supports the following certificates.
+By default, Workspace app supports the following certificates.

 | Certificate | Issuing Authority  |
 |---|---|